elenavanengelenmaslova/kotlin-spring-cloud-function-presentation/slides.md

 - MockNest should give you the ability to mock and REST or SOAP API by wiring requests to responses, this way you can test all sorts of situations including edge cases and error flows
 - You can switch between the real external service or the mock end point by just pointing at the appropriate URL
 - You can then set up your test scenarios for automated or manual tests, not for manual tests our mock data needs t remain persistent as out mock may scale down to 0 when no one is testing.
+- It should be persistent because we are on serverless

 -->

 ---